Named for the explorer, John Oxley in 1934, the John Oxley Library documents the history of life in Queensland and includes:

 The collections are acquired through legal deposit, donation and selective purchasing.
 Read more about State Library’s Guidelines for the Memory Collections.

 To preserve the heritage of our state, John Oxley Library collections on level 4 are not for loan.
 Visitors can access the physical and online collections in the Library.
 State Library members are welcome to request items using our One Search catalogue.

 There is also a quiet study space in the John Oxley Library with views over the Brisbane River.
-You can have water bottles and bags in this area.
+Bottled water and bags are permitted in this area.